nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Lab/README.md

 Extend your solution from the prevoius task.
 Create a class BookComparator, which should implement the IComparer<Book> interface and thus include the following method:

 	int Compare(Book, Book)

+BookComparator must compare two books by:

+1. Book title - alphabetical order
+2. Year of publishing a book - from the newest to the oldest

+Modify your Library class once again to implement the new sorting.